issikaaymeric/Neural-Network/README.md

-Here’s a clear and professional `README.md` for your neural network code:

----

 # 🧠 Simple Neural Network with NumPy

 This project demonstrates how to build **basic feedforward neural networks from scratch** using only NumPy — no machine learning libraries like TensorFlow or PyTorch involved.